There is a food fight being fought on our streets.

 Investing in a team that has extensive knowledge of the space

-Dija has an in-house group of agents who work across Live Operations, Customer Operations, and Rider operations.
+Gopuff has an in-house group of agents who work across Live Operations, Customer Operations, and Rider operations.
 The agents are managed by associates who in turn work with their Customer Support Lead to implement their processes and scale the team as their business grows.

-What’s different about Dija is that they have invested in a frontline team that has extensive knowledge of the space.
+What’s different about Gopuff is that they have invested in a frontline team that has extensive knowledge of the space.
 Almost all their employees come from within the industry.
 Which means they are extremely familiar with the different aspects and nuances of the delivery space.

 And this allows their team to resolve issues quickly and to a high standard.

 “Good customer service experiences are likely to improve customer retention, even if the initial experience is poor.
-Positive interactions are shared with friends & family and that’s why we’re pushing for amazing customer support here at Dija.”
+Positive interactions are shared with friends & family and that’s why we’re pushing for amazing customer support here at Gopuff.”

 They believe it’s extremely important to be friendly, personable, and transparent.
 And to do so while responding to each query within just minutes of receiving them.